top of page

 2. Archaeological Finds: The remains of hedgehogs have been discovered at ancient British archaeological sites, indicating their presence in the region for centuries.

 3. Hedgehog Day: Hedgehog Day, celebrated on February 2nd, coincides with Candlemas Day and has been observed since ancient times.
-It was believed that the behavior of hedgehogs emerging from hibernation on this day could predict the arrival of spring.
+It was believed that the behaviour of hedgehogs emerging from hibernation on this day could predict the arrival of spring.

 Famous Hedgehog Stories and Books